top of page

 About

-Alexander J. Ford is an American author, illustrator, and architectural designer.
+Alexander J. Ford is an American author, and illustrator.

-His first full length written work—which concerns language, metaphysics, and the end of modern materialismwas coauthored with Jack R. Parnell and published by PRAV Publishing in the summer of 2024.
-Together Ford and Parnell established, and serve as Editors of Fulmen Quarterly, an independent journal devoted to the study of ancient architecture, philosophy, the history of warfare, and Western esotericism.
+His first full length written work—which concerns language, metaphysics, and the end of modern materialismwas coauthored with Jack R. Parnell and published by PRAV Publishing.

-For a number of years Ford served the archaeological excavation at the Sanctuary of Lykaian Zeus in the central Peloponnesus, as the Assistant Field Director for Architecture.
+For a number of years Ford served the archaeological excavation at the Sanctuary of Lykaian Zeus, as the Assistant Field Director for Architecture.
 He has lectured at the University of London’s Birkbeck College, and taught a design studio at the University of Arizona’s College of Architectureinstructing students in the fundamentals of measured drawing.

 Born 1990.